designgears/Manjaro-SteamOS/Instructions for install.md

 Downlaod easy effects from manjaro software store.

-Download the pipewire.conf file and copy it to
+Download the pipewire.conf and the 4 .wav files and copy them to
 # /etc/pipewire.

 Copy the sound.service file too